wxyhly-en/wxyhly-en.github.io/source/_posts/hh.md

 ![Left shows real spherical harmonics, right shows complex spherical harmonics which are all angular momentum eigenstates.
 The hue variation period corresponds to the magnetic quantum number Jz.
 Image from Wikipedia](/img/chemie002.jpg)
 <a name="4d"></a>

-## Four-dimensional Hyperspherical Harmonics
+## 4D Hyperspherical Harmonics

-Even if you don't know how to solve partial differential equations or understand group representation theory, using solid harmonic techniques we can roughly determine the distribution of four-dimensional hyperspherical harmonics and their quantum numbers.
+Even if you don't know how to solve partial differential equations or understand group representation theory, using solid harmonic techniques we can roughly determine the distribution of 4D hyperspherical harmonics and their quantum numbers.
 How should we choose quantum numbers?
 The simplest idea is: since we already know vibration modes on spheres, we can add another directional vibration through hyperspherical coordinates.
 Hyperspherical coordinates determine positions on hyperspheres like this: given a primary latitude determining a latitude hypersphere (like a latitude circle), then use regular spherical coordinates with secondary latitude and longitude to finally determine the point.
 Hyperspherical harmonic quantum numbers can use the same approach: first take the $w$-axis as the north-south pole direction, count waves in the $w$ direction, then look at total waves on the $xyz$ sphere, which subdivides like spherical harmonics into two steps: waves in the $xy$ plane, and remaining waves in the $z$ direction.

 #### s orbitals (total angular quantum number 0):
 Only the constant term, no spatial wave fluctuations.
 Both quantum numbers are 0, which we put in this table: